 Cleaning the Ganga was a major election plank for the victorious Narendra Modi-led NDA.
 The same Ganga where 80% of untreated waste is dumped in from 138 open drains.
 So when I decided to take a journey down the river, I did what no traveller does.
 Instead of the ghats, I decided to travel down the nalas (drains) that have become the new-age tributaries to the holiest of the Indian holy rivers.
 I chose Kanpur and Varanasi, based on a 2013 report of the Central Pollution Control Board which called the stretch between these two cities as the most polluted part of Ganga’s course.

 Every monsoon, the nala overflows, flooding their homes with excreta and the filth that it carries.
 The safai karmacharis (cleaning staff) wade through this bemired drain to scoop out anything solid that may obstruct the flow of the black water.
 I saw 20 karamcharis who work for about half an hour and are paid daily wages by a contractor.
-They collect mounds of plastic, polyethene, cloth and other sundries right next to the drain which are pushed back into the drain in the afternoon again.
+They collect mounds of plastic, polyethylene, cloth, and other sundries right next to the drain which is pushed back into the drain in the afternoon again.
 This has become a daily cycle.

 The mouth of the Sisamau Nala can be easily confused for a natural waterfall, except there are two concrete bulwarks that guide the water into the river.
 There was also a nostril-numbing stench that gave away the drain’s dirty credentials.
 The bank of the river near the outfall was covered with plastic, decaying clothes and animal carcasses.
 On the banks, boatmen sit with fishing-lines trying to catch the hybrid Tilapia, an invasive species of fish which they sell in the local markets.
 This is the only fish that can survive in these heavily polluted waters.